-An electronic market maker is a firm that provides prices on electronic trading (e-trading) venues and continuously submits limit orders to buy or to sell.
+An electronic market maker is a firm that provides prices on electronic trading (e-trading) venues and continuously submits limit orders to buy or sell.

 If you’re unfamiliar with how an electronic market maker takes in a trade, here’s a simplified workflow: